qetsiankulu/afrigoal-afcon-2025/README.md

 ### Description

 AfriGoal is an app designed for soccer fans.
-It is specifically tailored to be the hub of all information related to the African Cup of Nations that will take place in January 2024.
+It is specifically tailored to be the hub of all information related to the African Cup of Nations.
 Fans can to access live scores and real-time updates for all matches in the African Cup of Nations.
 Users can see scores for upcoming matches and current group standings.

 ### App Evaluation

    - **Description**: AfriGoal is an app designed for soccer fans.
-It is specifically tailored to be the hub of all information related to the African Cup of Nations that will take place in January 2024.
+It is specifically tailored to be the hub of all information related to the African Cup of Nations.
 Fans can to access live scores and real-time updates for all matches in the African Cup of Nations.
 Users can see scores for upcoming matches and current group standings.
    - **Category:** Sports
    - **Mobile:**  AfriGoal app's real-time features, push notifications, and habit-forming potential, combined with the scope of future updates, make it a uniquely mobile tool for soccer fans.
 The focus on timely, interactive, and engaging content tailored to the African Cup of Nations sets it apart from a basic website.
        - **Real-Time Updates:** The app provides real-time updates for live scores and match results.
 This real-time feature is essential for soccer fans who want to stay updated on matches as they happen.
 It distinguishes the app from a static website